TimothyBergstrom/BB2490_project/doc/notebook.md

 I put the whole error message in results/2018-12-31_dinosaur_weird_crash.
 Perhaps something went wrong with the file.
 The file I used was "20180112_60_ja8_r1_GE2_01_5509.mzML"

+### 18:50
+I reran the program and it got through the failed file, but now it crashed on 4 after that file, but the crash code was different.
+What might be the problem?
+I have uploaded both crash files and also the batch file